infoservio/donate-fast/README.md

 ## Configuring

-1. You have to fill in stripe keys in settings of the donate-fast.
+##### You have to fill in stripe keys in settings of the donate-fast.
 Go to Settings -> Plugins -> Donate Fast ---- Settings
+###### Where to get stripe tokens:
+API credentials are unique account identifiers that must be added to your code before you can process payments via the     API.
+Think of them as your username and password to payment processing.
+This is your user-specific public identifier.
+Each user associated with your Stripe gateway will have their own public and private keys.
+To find your keys:
+- Log into either the production Control Panel or the sandbox Control Panel, depending on which environment you are working in
+- Navigate to Account > My User
+- Under API Keys, Token Keys, Encryption Keys, click View Authorizations

+You'll find your keys under the API Keys section at the top.
+If no API keys appear, click Generate New API Key.

-2. You have to fill in information about your non-profit organizations and success with error messages for users.
+##### You should also fill in information about your non-profit organizations and success with error messages for users.
 Go to Donate Fast -> Settings

 ## Roadmap